tec1group/Software/how-to/make-a-pull-request/pr.md

 ### Step 4.
 Create a pull request
 1. Go to the Pull requests tab.
 There will be a prompt to create a pull request from your latest changes.
 Alternatively you can just press "New"
 ![1](./assets/7.png)
 2. Choose the destination (i.e. base, usually master) and the source (i.e. compare, your branch).
 Fill out a description of the changes you have made and anything else that might seem reasonable.
-Press "Creat pull request"
+Press "Create pull request"
 ![1](./assets/8.png)
-3. Add the people who you want to review and approve your pull request
+3. Add the people you want to review and approve your pull request
 ![1](./assets/9.png)

 ### Step 5.
 Your pull request can then be reviewed
-1. Once the pull request has been examnined it can be merged with master
+1. Once the pull request has been examined, it can be merged with master.
 ![1](./assets/10.png)
 ![1](./assets/11.png)
 2. Your branch can then be deleted